 3. Use a cloth or paper towel to absorb the liquid from the carpet.
 Press firmly with your hand or stamp on the cloth with your foot.
 Repeat this step (using fresh clothes/towels when necessary) until the carpet is barely damp.

 4. Finally, you need to get rid of any excess odor.
 Do this step even if you can’t smell the odor anymore (just in case!).
 Learning how to clean dog poop out of carpet isn’t just about removing the excrement; it’s about the smell too.
 To make your carpet odor-free, start with a solution of vinegar and water (1/4 cup of each).
 Spray this mixture onto the carpet and blot up.
 If any staining persists after the area drys try misting with undiluted 3% Hydrogen Peroxide (the brown bottle from the drug store).
+Its always a good idea to test first in an inconspicuous area.
 Mist the stain once a day for a couple of days and the stain should lighten.
 That’s it!